zihangs/GR_system_AIJ/README.md

 The outputs will be a csv file stored in `outputs/`, all the outputs contains the predicted goals for each problems.
 And the CSV file will be used for calculating the overall performance.

 * **Performance metrics:** The python notebooks `IPC.ipynb` and `PM.ipynb` are used for calculate the average performance over all problems in a domains.
 The notebooks take CSV file from `outputs/` and can calculate **precision**, **recall**, **accuracy**, and **running time**.
+* **Run with the recommended parameters:** The PRIM algorithm in sensitivity analysis can recommend a set of parameters for good performance.
+Take the recomeneded parameters and run GR experiment, then calculate the performance.

 ### Sensitivity analysis simulation